-- Physical security for the premises/office, desk, personal computers, mobile devices e.g. clean desk and locked doors and drawers policies - Virtual security for computers and mobile devices e.g. strong individual passwords (linked to types/levels of access) including password storage and changing rules; and encryption (which protects data stored on mobile and static devices and in transmission), screen locking when absent from the desk - Use of individual's own device guidance - Perimeter protection e.g. firewalls and gateways - Anti-virus and anti-malware protection - Software updates and patch management - Where and how data is stored e.g. filing systems and structures, including cloud storage - Off-site back-up (European Union (EU) based) - Logging of access and processing activities by individuals - Secure data transfer and file sharing arrangements e.g. file transfer protocols (FTPs) or Virtual Private Networks (VPNs), although it is important to remember that without additional encryption in place the data will only be encrypted whilst in transit - Siting of fax machines in safe/secure areas - Secure means of disposal/destruction of redundant equipment (e.g. DPUs, USBs) and data - Disaster recovery i.e. "the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident" - Companies may want to work to a prescribed data security framework/quality standard e.g. ISO27001 - Who data is shared with - Commitments from those sharing data to protect it appropriately and use it only for the lawful and intended purposes e.g. confidentiality agreements, observer agreements
+- Physical security for the premises/office, desk, personal computers, mobile devices e.g. clean desk and locked doors and drawers policies - Virtual security for computers and mobile devices e.g. strong individual passwords (linked to types/levels of access) including password storage and changing rules; and encryption (which protects data stored on mobile and static devices and in transmission), screen locking when absent from the desk - Use of individual's own device guidance - Perimeter protection e.g. firewalls and gateways - Anti-virus and anti-malware protection - Software updates and patch management - Where and how data is stored e.g. filing systems and structures, including cloud storage - Off-site back-up (European Union (EU) based) - Logging of access and processing activities by individuals - Secure data transfer and file sharing arrangements e.g. file transfer protocols (FTPs) or Virtual Private Networks (VPNs) or password protected virtual dropboxes, although it is important to remember that without additional encryption in place the data will only be encrypted whilst in transit - Secure means of disposal/destruction of redundant equipment (e.g. DPUs, USBs) and data - Processes for logging and then deleting data from network drives and locally stored locations e.g. researchers laptop or Excel files distributed to colleagues - Disaster recovery i.e. "the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident" - Companies may want to work to a prescribed data security framework/quality standard e.g. ISO27001 - Who data is shared with - Commitments from those sharing data to protect it appropriately and use it only for the lawful and intended purposes e.g. confidentiality agreements, observer agreements